gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "*Idjen cakhuisa*," Jaromir said.
 Shamefaced, the soldier saluted again.

-"So..."
-Jaromir said, looking down at the bosun.
+"So…" Jaromir said, looking down at the bosun.
 "Where did you think you were going?
 Or was your plan simply to knock us off the mountain one by one?"

 The bosun let fly with a stream of curses.
-"Maggoty goat-fondling lackwit cake-eating..."
+"Maggoty goat-fondling lackwit cake-eating…"

 Jaromir drew his sword and placed its point against the bosun's throat.
 "I want you to understand something," he said as the bosun's words stopped in his throat.
 "We are not animals.
-None of us---*none* of us---will ever do to you what people like you have done to the Hett for hundreds of years.
+None of us–*none* of us–will ever do to you what people like you have done to the Hett for hundreds of years.
 It would be an insult to everything we believe."

 "But you need to understand, right in your gut, that things have changed."
 He clenched a fist in front of his belly for emphasis as he